keeema/bobril-samples/tutorial/bobril-page/resources/get-started.md

 Timer component use them for setup and clear the interval.

 The `<button>` html element is used to reset the timer.
-Reset is implemented as a `callback` for handling normalized `onChange` event of the element.
+Reset is implemented as a `callback` (event delegation) for handling normalized `onChange` event of the element.
 This normalized event handlers are automatically accessible on html elements or their handling can be written as a public life-cycle method of `Component` class delegated up as a callback in input data.

 <!-- # from-file: ./examples/timer/index.tsx -->